yinxiangshi/SMAPI/README.md

 for the first-time setup.
 For simplicity, all paths are relative to the root of the repository (the directory containing `src`).

-1. Update the version number in `AssemblyInfo.cs` and `Constants::Version`.
+1. Update the version number in `GlobalAssemblyInfo.cs` and `Constants::Version`.
 Make sure you use a [semantic version](http://semver.org).
 Recommended format:

    build type | format                            | example